 Given the conditions created by COVID-19, textbook shipping times are unpredictable.
 During Spring Quarter 2020 some shipments took up to five weeks, and with first-year students registering five days before the start of the quarter, choosing course materials that are available digitally is key to increasing the likelihood that all students have access to them on the first day.

 - Place course material information in CAESAR before registration opens

 To give students ample time to review their required course materials and make decisions regarding purchasing, course materials must be entered into the required course materials field in CAESAR prior to registration opening each term.
 If you have no required course materials, be sure to put “None” in that field.
 This will ensure that students have their course information when they register for the fall classes and give them enough time to secure course materials.

 - Utilize the Libraries for course materials

 The Libraries provide access to electronic course reserves, alternative course packs, and when available, e-book access for your entire class.
 Contact the Libraries at firstname.lastname@example.org to inquire about course materials, or visit the Libraries website for service updates.

-Physical (book) course reserves will not be available during the fall quarter, so it is important to contact your librarian with your course material information as soon as possible.
+Physical (book) course reserves may not be available, so it is important to contact your librarian with your course material information as soon as possible.
 They can assist you in locating your assigned course materials or work with you to find digital alternatives.
 Visit the Course Materials at the Libraries page for detailed information on services and support.